-The Picker is a selection tool: you select an item in the Picker then drag and drop it into the main pane or on a relevant tool (for example the Compare Inks tool).
-This way, you can work with items from different locations in Color Pilot together.
+The Picker is a selection tool: you select a resource in the Picker then drag and drop it into the main pane or on a relevant tool (for example the Compare Inks tool).
+This way, you can work with resources from different locations in Color Pilot together.